yoroi-classic/csl-mobile-bridge/INSTALLATION_GUIDE.md

 # CSL Mobile Bridge Installation Guide

-This guide will help you set up the CSL Mobile Bridge development environment on macOS.
+This guide will help you set up the CSL Mobile Bridge development environment.
 The CSL Mobile Bridge is a React Native library that provides JavaScript bindings for Emurgo's Cardano Serialization Library with native Rust components.

 ## Table of Contents